 Murfreesboro is a city of 120,000 people and is one of the fastest growing cities in the country.
 It is home to Middle Tennessee State University, the largest undergraduate university in the state, with over 25,000 students.
-Murfreesboro has numerous restaurants (over 300), shopping, parks, and historical sites to explore, including The Avenue, a shopping destination featuring an open-air, pedestrian friendly setting located just a mile from Saint Thomas Rutherford Hospital.
+Murfreesboro has numerous restaurants (over 300), shopping, parks, and historical sites to explore, including The Avenue, a shopping destination featuring an open-air, pedestrian friendly setting located just a mile from Ascension Saint Thomas Rutherford.

 Murfreesboro is also just a 30 minute drive from the Nashville International Airport.
 In 2010, Bloomberg Business Week ranked Murfreesboro the best place in Tennessee to raise children.
 Rutherford County schools consistently rank among the best school districts in the state.
 Rutherford County (Murfreesboro and nearby towns such as Smyrna and LaVergne) combines the benefits of a small-town atmosphere with the amenities of a major metropolitan area.